 Most people avoid narcissists once they discover them.
 And likewise most members will drop a narcissistic organization like a hot potato, once they’re on to you.

 3. Limit the Number of Emails You Send to Members

 Organizations that struggle with engagement are consistently inconsistent in sending emails to their members.
 How often is enough?
 Once or twice a week?
 A few times per month?
-According to this study, the typical membership organization sends four emails per week.
+According to the same study mentioned above, the typical membership organization sends four emails per week.
 Four emails per week may be too many for your organization, but you make that determination based on testing and metrics, not guesswork and assumptions.

 Avoid letting your unsubscribe rate dictate your email frequency.
 Every email will result in a few unsubscribes, but typically that rate should be around 1% or less of your delivered emails.
 But if your emails are relevant and engaging, members won’t unsubscribe.
 If you see a spike in your unsubscribe rate, then back off a bit on the frequency and improve the quality of your content.
 But you’ll never know your sweet spot until you test it.

 One-size fits all email communications are not only forgettable and boring, but ineffective.
 Customized and personalized emails perform better if the email reflects a member’s unique name, profile, demographics or preferences.

 How much better do these personalized emails perform?
 They are 26% more likely to be opened, deliver 6 times higher transaction rates, and generate 58% more revenue.
 Organizations who enjoy renewal rates of 80% or higher are 22% more likely to use personalization in their member communications, as opposed to groups that don’t.